21khushijoshi/GigShield/README.md

 ## Parametric Triggers

-Parametric insurance pays out automatically when a **measurable external condition** crosses a defined threshold — no claim form, no adjuster, no wait.
+Parametric insurance pays out automatically when a **measurable external condition** crosses a defined threshold, no claim form, no adjuster, no wait.

 ### GigShield Trigger Matrix